bahim22/work/Docs2/Aplus_Notes1.md

 11. must have a device driver; OS's come w/ thousands of built-in device drivers; may need to manually download from internet
 12. `Thunder and Lightning`
     1. general purpose I/O port that runs at 10 Gbs up to 40 Gbps
-    2. uses a mini DisplayPort or USB C connector
+    2. terminated in a Mini-DisplayPort (Thunderbolt standard 1-2) or USB-C (3-4) connector
+    3. Combo of PCIe 2.0 x4 and DP 1.x tech
-    3. exclusive to Apple and uses proprietary lightning connector
+    4. exclusive to Apple and uses proprietary lightning connector
 13. `Keyboards/Mice`
     1. keyboards use either USB or PS/2 connection; while mice almost exclusively USB; game controllers often have proprietary connection that requires a converter piece
     2. keyboard video mouse (KVM) switches give ability for a single keyboard, monitor, mouse to connect multiple PC's
 14. `Sight/Sound`
 15. `Readers/Scanners`
 16. `Expansion Cards`

+**Removable Storage**

+1. Flash Drives: non-volatile, small and portable removable storage such as SD cards, USB flash drives, optical cards
+2. Memory Cards: form factors include SD, CF, micro-SD, mini-SD, and xD
+3. Optical Cards: store data through the use of lasers on spinning discs (DC, DVD, BDs)

 ### Motherboard